 We therefore propose two rules of three.
-First rule of three: Use at least two published guides, and rely on your own on-the-ground research (e.g. following local signage, questioning local people, and so forth) to complete the picture.
-Second rule of three: Rely chiefly on your instincts, secondarily on word of mouth (especially from persons who are relatively locals), and thirdly on guidebooks.
+First rule of three: Use at least two published guides, and rely on your own on-the-ground research (e.g. following local signage, asking local people, and so forth) to complete the picture.
+Second rule of three: Rely chiefly on your instincts, secondarily on word of mouth (especially from locals), and thirdly on guidebooks.

 Market forces usually take care of the rest because they result in campground and hotel locations per the general demand and thus near where you are most likely to desire such location.